sinkaroid/jandapress/README.md

 - Gather the most doujin sites
 - Objects taken that are consistent structure, almost
-- Objects taken is re-appended to make it more actionable
+- Objects taken is re-appended to make extendable
 - All in one: get, search, and random methods
 - In the future we may implement JWT authentication
-- Pure scraping
+- Pure scraping, except nh sigh..

 ## Jandapress vs. the whole doujin sites
 **Features availability** that Jandapress has